-I/Weholder of NIC Noholder of NIC No being a shareholder / shareholders o f Lanka Ashok Leyland PLC, do hereby appoint or failing him/her Mr. A K S A Jayasena Mr. D P Kumarage Mr. N Sundararajan Mr. Gopal Mahadevan Mr. D A Abeyawardene Mr. W H C P S Wijesekara Mr. Nitin Seth as my/ our proxy to represent me/ us and on my/ our behalf at the Anni of Colombo or failing him of Colombo or failing him of Chennai or failing him of Chennai or failing him of Colombo or failing him of Colombo or failing him of Chennai or failing him Leyland PLC head office at No 41, Edward Lane, R. A. De Mell Mawatha, Co thereof and at every poll which may be taken consequence thereof. lombo 03 on 17 th September 2021 at 3.30 p.m. and at any adjournment ent In witness my/ our hand/ hands thisday ofday ofday Two Thousand and Twenty one.
-Signature Note : 1.
-Please delete the inappropriate words.
+I/We

+being a shareholder / shareholders o

+holder of NIC No:of

+or failing him/her

+Mr. A K S A Jayasena of Colombo or failing him

+Mr. D P Kumarage of Colombo or failing him

+Mr. N Sundararajan of Chennai or failing him

+Mr. Gopal Mahadevan of Chennai or failing him

+Mr. D A Abeyawardene of Colombo or failing him

+Mr. W H C P S Wijesekara of Colombo or failing him

+Mr. Amandeep Singh Arora of Chennai or failing him

+as my/our proxy to represent me/us and on my/our behalf at the Anr Galle Face Center Road, Colombo 03 on 10 th August 2022 at 3.30 p.m. at consequen

+In witness my/ our hand/ hands thisday ofday ofday Two Thousand and Twenty Two.

+Signature

+Note :

+1. Please delete the inappropriate words.

-$2. \ \mbox{Instructions}$ as to completion are noted on the reverse hereof.
+2. Instructions as to completion are noted on the reverse hereof.